Rome2Rio

 What companies run services between Dublin, Ireland and Anfield, England?

 There is no direct connection from Dublin to Anfield.
-However, you can take the bus to Dublin Airport Terminal 1 Zone 2, walk to Dublin Airport (DUB) airport, fly to Liverpool (LPL), walk to Liverpool John Lennon Airport, take the line 500 bus to Gower Street, walk to Liverpool, Liverpool One, take the line 26 bus to Houlding Street, then walk to Anfield.
-Alternatively, you can take a ferry from Dublin Ferryport B+I to Anfield via Holyhead, Holyhead, Chester, Moorfields, Queen Square Bus Station, and Sandheys Close in around 7h 35m.
+However, you can take the bus to Dublin Airport Terminal 1 Zone 2, walk to Dublin Airport (DUB) airport, fly to Liverpool (LPL), walk to Liverpool John Lennon Airport, take the bus to Liverpool South Parkway, walk to Liverpool South Parkway, take the train to Liverpool Lime Street, walk to Queen Square Bus Station, take the bus to Liverpool FC, then walk to Anfield.
+Alternatively, you can take a ferry from Dublin Ferryport B+I to Anfield via Holyhead Ferry, Holyhead, Chester, Moorfields, Queen Square Bus Station, and Liverpool FC in around 7h 6m.

 Airlines